straticjs/stratic-filter-drafts/README.md

 Files are considered drafts if they meet any of these conditions:

-1. `file.data.drafts` exists and is truthy
+1. `file.data.draft` exists and is truthy
 2. `file.data.time` doesn't exist
 3. `file.data.time.epoch` doesn't exist or isn't a number
 4. `file.dta.time.utcoffset` doesn't exist or isn't a string